Redshift-space distortion constraints on the neutrino mass and models to alleviate the Hubble tension: Results

 \subsection{$\Lambda$CDM}

-The 68\% constraints and best-fit values of the cosmological parameters on $\Lambda$CDM model and the $\Lambda$CDM + $m_\nu$ model are summarized in Tab.~\ref{Tab:68} and Tab.~\ref{Tab:best}.
+The 68\% constraints and best-fit values of the cosmological parameters on $\Lambda$CDM model and the $\Lambda$CDM + $m_\nu$ model are summarized in Table~\ref{Tab:68} and Table~\ref{Tab:best}.
 The one-dimensional posterior distributions and two-dimensional allowed regions are shown in Fig.~\ref{fig:LCDM}.

-The inclusion of RSD data results in the preference of a higher Hubble constant and lower $S_8$ for the simple $\Lambda$CDM (fixed neutrino mass) model as well as to allow a larger neutrino mass for the $\Lambda$CDM + $m_\nu$ model, as we discussed in Sec.~\ref{subsec:mnu}.
+The inclusion of RSD data results in the preference of a higher Hubble constant and lower $S_8$ , which alleviate both the Hubble tension and the $S_8$ tension, for the simple $\Lambda$CDM (fixed neutrino mass) model as well as to allow a larger neutrino mass for the $\Lambda$CDM + $m_\nu$ model, as we discussed in Sec.~\ref{subsec:mnu}.
 We obtain the 95\% upper limits of neutrino mass as,

 Both inequalities~(\ref{eq:5}) and (\ref{eq:6}) are consistent with the fact that the sum of neutrino mass is larger than $0.06~\mathrm{eV}$ from observations of neutrino oscillation.